APRIL READING

 A gentle, observant portrait of the season as it unfolds.
 In Spring, Michael Morpurgo moves through fields, hedgerows and gardens with the attentiveness of someone who has spent a lifetime watching the land.
 Part of his much-loved seasonal quartet, by a writer whose work has shaped generations.

-SEASCRAPER Benjamin Myers
+SEASCRAPER Benjamin Wood

 WEIRD WALK Foreword by Stewart Lee